michaelaaronlevy/OpenReviewKit/README.md

 # ork
-OpenReviewKit (ORK): tools for extracting text from PDFs while maintaining a memory of where each bit of text came from (the file, page, and coordinates on the page)
+OpenReviewKit (ORK): tools for extracting text from PDFs while maintaining a memory of where each bit of text came from (the file, page number, and coordinates on the page--referred to as the "contextual information").

 ORK can be used to extract text from a PDF, and save the extracted text directly to a spreadsheet, which contains not only the text itself (one bit of text per row) but also multiple columns containing contextual information like: which file each bit of text came from, which page, the coordinates on the page, the rotation, and the size of the text.